19hours/sg-statutes/Acts/Competition Act.md

 (b) in the case of an investigation conducted by an inspector, after considering the report of the inspector,

-the Commission proposes to make a decision that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed, the Commission shall —
+the Commission proposes to make a decision that the section 34 prohibition has been infringed by any agreement, the section 47 prohibition has been infringed by any conduct, the section 54 prohibition will be infringed by any anticipated merger, if carried into effect, or the section 54 prohibition has been infringed by any merger, the Commission shall —

 (i) give written notice to the person likely to be affected by such decision; and

 (ii) give such person an opportunity to make representations to the Commission.

-(2) Subject to subsections (3) and (5), upon considering any representation made to the Commission under subsection (1)(ii), the Commission may, as it thinks fit, make a decision that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed.
+(2) Subject to subsections (3) and (5), upon considering any representation made to the Commission under subsection (1) (ii), the Commission may, as it thinks fit, make a decision that —

+(a) the section 34 prohibition has been infringed by any agreement;

+(b) the section 47 prohibition has been infringed by any conduct;

+(c) the section 54 prohibition will be infringed by any anticipated merger, if carried into effect; or

+(d) the section 54 prohibition has been infringed by any merger.

+[23/2007 wef 01/07/2007]

+(3) Where —

+(a) in relation to an anticipated merger, the Commission proposes to make a decision that the section 54 prohibition will be infringed by the anticipated merger, if carried into effect; or

-(3) Where, in relation to a merger, the Commission proposes to make a decision that the section 54 prohibition has been infringed and the Commission has given written notice to the parties involved in the merger under subsection (1)(i), any party involved in the merger may, within 14 days of the date of the notice, apply to the Minister for the merger to be exempted from the section 54 prohibition on the ground of any public interest consideration.
+(b) in relation to a merger, the Commission proposes to make a decision that the section 54 prohibition has been infringed by the merger,

+and the Commission has given written notice under subsection (1) (i) to the parties to the anticipated merger or the parties involved in the merger, as the case may be, any such party may, within 14 days of the date of the notice, apply to the Minister for the anticipated merger, if carried into effect, or the merger to be exempted from the section 54 prohibition on the ground of any public interest consideration.

+[23/2007 wef 01/07/2007]

 (4) The decision of the Minister under subsection (3) shall be final.

-(5) Where the Minister exempts a merger under subsection (3), the Commission may make a decision that the section 54 prohibition has not been infringed because the merger is exempt from the prohibition.
+(5) Where the Minister exempts an anticipated merger or a merger under subsection (3), the Commission may make a decision that —

+(a) the section 54 prohibition will not be infringed by the anticipated merger, if carried into effect; or

+(b) the section 54 prohibition has not been infringed by the merger.

+[23/2007 wef 01/07/2007]

-(6) The Minister may revoke the exemption of a merger granted under subsection (3) if he has reasonable grounds for suspecting that the information on which he based his decision was incomplete, false or misleading in a material particular.
+(6) The Minister may revoke the exemption of an anticipated merger or a merger granted under subsection (3) if he has reasonable grounds for suspecting that the information on which he based his decision was incomplete, false or misleading in a material particular.

 [UK Competition 1998, s.
 31]

 ### Enforcement of decision of Commission

+69\.—(1) Where the Commission has made a decision that —

+(a) any agreement has infringed the section 34 prohibition;

+(b) any conduct has infringed the section 47 prohibition;

+(c) any anticipated merger, if carried into effect, will infringe the section 54 prohibition; or

-69\.—(1) Where the Commission has made a decision that any agreement infringes the section 34 prohibition, any conduct infringes the section 47 prohibition or any merger infringes the section 54 prohibition, the Commission may give to such person as it thinks appropriate such directions as it considers appropriate to bring the infringement to an end, and where necessary, requiring that person to take such action as is specified in the direction to eliminate the harmful effect of such infringement and to prevent the recurrence of such infringement.
+(d) any merger has infringed the section 54 prohibition,

+the Commission may give to such person as it thinks appropriate such directions as it considers appropriate to bring the infringement or the circumstances referred to in paragraph (c) to an end and, where necessary, requiring that person to take such action as is specified in the direction to remedy, mitigate or eliminate any adverse effects of such infringement or circumstances and to prevent the recurrence of such infringement or circumstances.

+[23/2007 wef 01/07/2007]

 (2) A direction referred to in subsection (1) may, in particular, include provisions —

-(a) where the decision is that any agreement infringes the section 34 prohibition, requiring parties to the agreement to modify or terminate the agreement;
+(a) where the decision is that any agreement has infringed the section 34 prohibition, requiring parties to the agreement to modify or terminate the agreement;

-(b) where the decision is that any conduct infringes the section 47 prohibition, requiring the person concerned to modify or cease the conduct;
+(b) where the decision is that any conduct has infringed the section 47 prohibition, requiring the person concerned to modify or cease the conduct;

+(ba) where the decision is that any anticipated merger, if carried into effect, will infringe the section 54 prohibition —

+(i) prohibiting the anticipated merger from being carried into effect;

+(ii) requiring any parties to any agreement that is directly related and necessary to the implementation of the merger (which would result from the anticipated merger being carried into effect) to modify or terminate the agreement, notwithstanding the agreement is excluded under paragraph 10 of the Third Schedule or the Commission has given guidance or a decision under section 45 or 46, as the case may be, that the agreement is unlikely to infringe, or has not infringed, the section 34 prohibition; and

+(iii) requiring any person concerned with any conduct that is directly related and necessary to the implementation of the merger (which would result from the anticipated merger being carried into effect) to modify or cease that conduct, notwithstanding the conduct is excluded under paragraph 10 of the Third Schedule or the Commission has given guidance or a decision under section 52 or 53, as the case may be, that the conduct is unlikely to infringe, or has not infringed, the section 47 prohibition;

+[23/2007 wef 01/07/2007]

+(c) where the decision is that any merger has infringed the section 54 prohibition —

+(i) requiring the merger to be dissolved or modified in such manner as the Commission may direct;

+(ii) requiring any parties to any agreement that is directly related and necessary to the implementation of the merger to modify or terminate the agreement, notwithstanding that the agreement is excluded under paragraph 10 of the Third Schedule or the Commission has given guidance or a decision under section 45 or 46, as the case may be, that the agreement is unlikely to infringe, or has not infringed, the section 34 prohibition; and

+(iii) requiring any person concerned with any conduct that is directly related and necessary to the implementation of the merger to modify or cease that conduct, notwithstanding that the conduct is excluded under paragraph 10 of the Third Schedule or the Commission has given guidance or a decision under section 52 or 53, as the case may be, that the conduct is unlikely to infringe, or has not infringed, the section 47 prohibition;

+[23/2007 wef 01/07/2007]

-(c) where the decision is that any merger infringes the section 54 prohibition, requiring the merger to be dissolved or modified in such manner as the Commission may direct; and
+(d) where the decision is that any agreement has infringed the section 34 prohibition, any conduct has infringed the section 47 prohibition or any merger has infringed the section 54 prohibition, to pay to the Commission such financial penalty in respect of the infringement as the Commission may determine; and

+[23/2007 wef 01/07/2007]

-(d) in any case, requiring any party to an agreement that infringes the section 34 prohibition, any person whose conduct infringes the section 47 prohibition or any party involved in a merger that infringes the section 54 prohibition —
+(e) in any case, requiring any party to an agreement that has infringed the section 34 prohibition, any person whose conduct has infringed the section 47 prohibition, any party to an anticipated merger which, if carried into effect, will infringe the section 54 prohibition or any party involved in a merger that has infringed the section 54 prohibition —

 (i) to enter such legally enforceable agreements as may be specified by the Commission and designed to prevent or lessen the anti-competitive effects which have arisen;

-(ii) to dispose of such operations, assets or shares of such undertaking in such manner as may be specified by the Commission;
+(ii) to dispose of such operations, assets or shares of such undertaking in such manner as may be specified by the Commission; and

-(iii) to pay to the Commission such financial penalty in respect of the infringement as the Commission may determine; and

-(iv) to provide a performance bond, guarantee or other form of security on such terms and conditions as the Commission may determine.
+(iii) to provide a performance bond, guarantee or other form of security on such terms and conditions as the Commission may determine.

+[23/2007 wef 01/07/2007]

-(3) For the purpose of subsection (2)(d)(iii), the Commission may impose a financial penalty only if it is satisfied that the infringement has been committed intentionally or negligently.
+(3) For the purpose of subsection (2) (d), the Commission may impose a financial penalty only if it is satisfied that the infringement has been committed intentionally or negligently.

 (4) No financial penalty fixed by the Commission under this section may exceed 10% or such other percentage of such turnover of the business of the undertaking in Singapore for each year of infringement for such period, up to a maximum of 3 years, as the Minister may, by order published in theGazette, prescribe.